Loading...

 sudo userdel -r tempsudo

-Always remove training accounts and test access once the verification is complete.
+Always remove training accounts and test access once verification is complete.

 Reference

-• sudo -i : Starts a root login shell (root environment).
+• sudo -i: Start a root login shell.

-• passwd <user> : Sets or changes a user password.
+• passwd: Set or change a user password.

-• userdel -r <user> : Removes a user and their home directory.
+• userdel -r: Delete a user and remove their home directory.